 Confidential Disclosure Agreements

 Confidential Disclosure Agreements (CDAs) are sometimes called Confidentiality Agreements, Non-disclosure Agreements or Secrecy Agreements.
 CDAs may be unilateral (one party disclosing information to the other party) or bilateral (both parties disclosing information to each other).
 CDAs are signed by the parties to protect each party’s intellectual property and proprietary know-how and to establish legal and procedural guidelines for disclosing and managing confidential information.

 When is a CDA appropriate?
 Here are a few examples:

-- The Sponsor of a clinical trial will require that a CDA be signed before the protocol is released for the PI’s review
+- The sponsor of a clinical trial will require that a CDA be signed before the protocol is released for the principal investigator's review.